 Fight bunny seen in Cologne Ehrenfeld – photo by (c) howlzap Cologne

-It’s my cancerversary on 13 January – it’s been five years now “fighting” non-invasive bladdercancer with the help of a team of experts and loved ones – it can’t be done without either!
+It’s my cancerversary on 13 January – it’s been nine years now “fighting” non-invasive bladdercancer with the help of a team of experts and loved ones – it can’t be done without either!

 It’s been 2 bladder perforations – this always means that the catheter stays in longer.